 There are some less successful features to contend with in the interior and one of these is the cubby hole and USB phone charging point in front of the gear lever.
-It’s simply not big enough to hold some of the larger smartphones that we carry around with us today, which means you may have leave devices dangling or on seats while plugged in.
+It’s simply not big enough to hold some of the larger smartphones that we carry around with us today, which means you may have left devices dangling or on seats, while plugged in.

 Running costs and reliability